RotherOSS/doc-otobo-installation/content/sso-kerberos.rst

 Kerberos Single Sign On in OTOBO Docker installation
 ================================

-Please read to the chapter :doc:`backup-restore` for basic information about installing and configure OTOBO.
+Please read to the chapter :doc:`installation-docker` for basic information about installing and configure OTOBO.
 This tutorial assumes that OTOBO has been installed and configured using Docker.

 .. note::